alexharri/website/posts/webgl-gradients.md

 But how does all of this relate to generating an animated wave?

 Consider what happens if we use time as the $z$ position.
-As time passes, the $z$ position advances, giving us different 1D slices of the $y$ values of the surface along the $x$ axis.
+As time passes, the $z$ position advances, giving us different 1D slices of the $y$ value of the surface along the $x$ axis.
 Here's a visualization:

 <Scene autoRotate scene="simplex" height={480} angle={18} xRotation={154} />

-Putting this in code for our 2D canvas is quite simple:
+Putting this in code for our 2D canvas is fairly simple:

 ```glsl
 uniform float u_time;